Stephan Merz — events

 in sufficient detail.
 The focus is on an integration of theory, tool

-during the last week of October in Luxembourg.
+during the last week of August in Koblenz, Germany.

 AVoCS is a yearly workshop on automated verification of system,